15 Interesting Benefits of Arrowroot

 Arrowroot is not technically a plant in itself, but rather a type of powdery starch that can be readily obtained from the roots or rhizomes of the Marantaceae family of plants.
 This high nutrient density starch has been very valuable to a number of indigenous cultures dating back more than 7,000 years.
 [1]

 Arrowroot powder, also known as arrowroot flour or arrowroot starch can be a healthier alternative to the common cooking ingredients for bread, pasta, and cakes.
 Generally, arrowroot flour may have been used as a replacement for corn-starch as a healthier alternative.
-It might also be gluten-free, which makes it all the more valuable today with the rising incidence of celiac disease in many countries.
+It might also be gluten-free, which makes it all the more valuable today.

 Close-up of raw arrowroots in the market